Alixers505/reactProjects/README.md

 - Indicates when a player has won the game
 - Stores a game’s history as the game progresses
 - Allows players to review a game’s history and see previous versions of a game’s board

+## BTHolt Pet App
+A pet adoption application from Front End Master's Complete Intro to React v8 taught by Brian Holt